 A compact model specific Enduro motorcycle tool kit slightly thicker than 2 ball point pens with all tools required to change tyres,tighten loose items & undertake repairs to your bike.

-A brand specific motorcycle tyre tool kit designed to that dramatically eases the removal and fitment of rims and tyres.
+A brand specific motorcycle tyre tool kit that dramatically eases the removal and fitment of tyres & tubes, on & off road.
+Packs small.

 A comprehensive brand specific motorcycle toolkit for the serious on & off road rider, manufactured to Din & ANSI standards .
 Lifetime guarantee.

 A compact model specific motorcycle wheel removal kit that fits under the seat.
 Manufactured to Din and ANSI standards,enabling safe & easy wheel removal.